 • Overall this was probably one of the best episodes of the show I’ve seen so far.
 That’s not exactly a high bar to clear, but a win is a win.

-• I was thinking about why the show doesn’t hold up as well as the books do, and it’s mainly because even the best episodes had clearly had shoestring budgets.
-It makes me wish they shortened their episode orders and made higher quality adaptions of only the best books.
+• I was thinking about why the show doesn’t hold up as well as the books do, and it’s mainly because even the best episodes clearly had shoestring budgets.
+It makes me wish they shortened their episode orders and made higher-quality adaptions of only the best books.
 But alas, TV in the 90s was a very different spectacle than it is today.

 Don’t miss the next post in my Goosebumps blog series: